osmanbeyoglulab/Tutorials-on-ISMB-2024/README.md

-# Tutorial: Computational Approaches for Identifying Context-Specific Transcription Factors using Single-Cell Multi-Omics Datasets (ISMB 2024)<!-- omit in toc -->
+# Virtual Tutorial 4: Computational Approaches for Identifying Context-Specific Transcription Factors using Single-Cell Multi-Omics Datasets (ISMB 2024)<!-- omit in toc -->

 ##   <a name='TableofContents--omitintoc--'></a>Table of Contents<!-- omit in toc -->